cap-js/docs/java/working-with-cql/query-api.md

 ));
 ```

 or in tree style.
-In this example we check wether the tuple (`firstName`, `lastName`) is contained in the result of the subquery:
+In this example we check whether the tuple (`firstName`, `lastName`) is contained in the result of the subquery:

 ```java
 CqnListValue fullName = CQL.list(CQL.get("firstName"), CQL.get("lastName"));